 You must explain this to the employee within seven days of their original request, though.
 Your explanation must be in writing, and you must suggest a new start date for their unpaid parental leave within six months of the requested start date.
 Finally, if you find you need to delay an employee’s unpaid leave, you cannot change the duration of the leave when rescheduling it.

 Caring for children is a big one.
 But with our aging population, many employees now have to take care of older relatives too.
 Unpaid leave might be their best option should they ever need to meet any care needs at short notice.

 Employees might also want to take leave without pay to take care of non-dependants, such as close friends or other family members.
 Or maybe they’ll have to take care of their own needs.
 They might have to make a dentist appointment, for example.
 Employees have no legal rights here so most decisions are entirely up to you.

 What’s the alternative?
 Do you prevent an employee from attending to a personal or family emergency?
 How do you think that’s going to look to the employee?
 They might start to resent you.
 And once they’ve started to resent you, they might stop working so hard.
 They might start looking for a job that does let them attend to such pressing concerns.

 So long as the absence won’t disrupt your business, why not let employees take all the time they need to manage their lives outside of work?
-This sort of attitude is the hallmark of positive and supportive company culture.
+This sort of attitude is the hallmark of positive and supportive organisational culture.
 It shows that you value and respect and trust your employees, so in its way, it helps to champion employee wellbeing.

 How to Manage Unpaid Leave in Your Business

 Because there’s very little in UK law governing this issue, you’ll have to define your policies and procedures.
 That way, there’ll be no room for doubt, and everyone will know where they stand.